Reporting steps

 • If any data errors, warnings or notifications are identified, follow the displayed instructions to resolve.

-• Once the documents have been completed successfully, they will have a status of ‘completed’.
+• Once the documents have been completed successfully, they will have a status of ‘completedwith a sub status of 'No Issues'.

 9

-Once you have successfully completed your Questionnaire, WMS and WPP, you must generate and download the documents to share with your CEO (or equivalent) for sign-off before you can lodge the report.
+Once you have successfully completed your Questionnaire, WMS and WPP, you must generate and download your Public Reports to share with your CEO (or equivalent) for sign-off before you can lodge the report:

-1. Public Report - Questionnaire: this document displays your responses and answers from the Questionnaire.
+1. Public Report - Questionnaire: this document displays your responses from the Questionnaire.

-2. Public Report - Employee Data Tables: this document displays the data tables covering composition of your workforce and employee movements from the WPP and WMS.
+2. Public Report - Employee Data Tables: this document displays the data tables covering composition of your workforce and employee movements from the WPP and WMS (at either the ABN level, or corporate group-wide level).

 10

-• Have your CEO (or equivalent) review your public report documents and sign-off.
+• Have your CEO (or equivalent) review your Public Report and sign-off.

 11